arcus-azure/arcus.templates/docs/preview/features/azurefunctions-http-templates.md

 > dotnet new --install Arcus.Templates.AzureFunctions.Http
 ```

-When installed, the template can be created with shortname: `arcus-az-http`:
+When installed, the template can be created with shortname: `arcus-az-func-http`:

 ```shell
 > dotnet new arcus-az-http --name Arcus.Demo.AzureFunctions.Http